Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • sufficient physical activity;

-• normalization increased level blood lipids and a decrease in the amount of low density lipoproteins.
+• normalization higher level blood lipids and a decrease in the amount of low-density lipoproteins.

-The latter is achieved both medically and with the help of proper nutrition.
-The diet for hypertension consists in reducing the consumption of sodium chloride (table salt) to 3-3.5 g per day, introducing more potatoes (baked in a peel) into the diet, seaweed and algae, beans and peas (sources of potassium and magnesium).
+The latter can be achieved both with medication and with the help of proper nutrition.
+The diet for arterial hypertension consists of reducing the consumption of sodium chloride (table salt) to 3-3.5 g per day, introducing more potatoes (baked in their skins) into the diet, seaweed and seaweed, beans and peas (sources of potassium and magnesium).

-Treatment of arterial hypertension with medications begins in cases where the patient's blood pressure is kept at 140 and above for more than three months in a row and does not decrease during the day, despite the change in lifestyle.
+Treatment of arterial hypertension with medications begins in cases where the patient’s blood pressure remains at 140 or above for more than three months in a row and does not decrease during the day, despite changes in lifestyle.

-The principles of hypertension treatment are as follows:
+The principles of treatment of arterial hypertension are as follows:

-1. Treatment should start with a minimum dose of antihypertensive drugs, and increase it only if there is no effect.
+1. Treatment should begin with a minimum dose of antihypertensive drugs, and increase it only if there is no effect.

 2. Focus on lifelong medication to maintain optimal blood pressure and reduce the risk of complications.

-3. When choosing a drug, give priority to long-acting drugs, so that a single dose in the morning is possible.
+3. When choosing a drug, give preference to long-acting drugs, so that a single dose in the morning is possible.

-4. It is recommended to start treatment with monotherapy, and only in the absence of positive dynamics, proceed to a combination of drugs of different groups.
+4. It is recommended to start treatment with monotherapy, and only in the absence of positive dynamics move on to a combination of drugs from different groups.

 The following types of antihypertensive drugs are distinguished: